luyi-eve/fl-abortion-costs/README.md

 ## Skills and Tools

 For this project, I learned multiple approaches to cross-check various sources when building regional datasets.
-I also practiced and taught myself to create interactive graphics and dynamic webpages by applying customized functions using JavaScript.
+I also practiced and taught myself to create interactive graphics and dynamic webpages by applying customized functions using JavaScript🤖.

-Previously, I had only worked with Python, HTML/CSS and data visualization tools suchs as Adobe Illustrator, Mapbox, QGIS, Datawrapper/Flourish, and I had little experiences in interactive design 🤖.
+Previously, I had only worked with Python, HTML/CSS and data visualization tools suchs as Adobe Illustrator, Mapbox, QGIS, Datawrapper/Flourish, and I had little experiences in interactive design.